shpml/fundamentals/05_chapter/05_lesson.md

 #### Checkpoint

 * What does `display:block` do?
-* What does floating anchors to the left do?
+* What happens when you float anchors to the left?

 ---